Skip to content

 • Bambu Lab Home Assistant integration installed and configured

-1. In Home Assistant, go to Settings → Automations & Scenes → Blueprints
+Go to Settings → Automations & Scenes → Blueprints → Import Blueprint and paste each URL:

 https://github.com/SpoolSense/spoolsense_scanner/blob/main/homeassistant/blueprints/spoolsense_bambu_ams.yaml